Huy Hòa

 • New Year’s Eve celebrations

-• Be the first new year’s caller – Xong Dat
+• Be the first New Year’s caller – Xong Dat

 • Express New Year’s Day wishes